 Ryan shook his head.
 “Never mind.
 Look, I know you’re suffering, and as I said before, your sitting on the events of this morning might not be the best thing for you.”

 How the hell does he know I’m suffering?
 I frowned.
 Something else was going on here.
 My deepest instincts told me I needed to go forward with Ryan.
-I needed to solidify my position so he would have no choice in the matter.
+I needed to solidify my position so he’d have no choice in the matter.

 I held my head down in faux defeat.
 “Could I ask something of you, before you…you know, have to make a decision about me?
-It might help me to come to terms with…all this,” I said waving my arm around the space between us.
+It might help me to come to terms with…all of this,” I said, waving my arm around the space between us.